 The elegance of the lettering and perfect proportions make the Lana Del Ray logo very harmonious, with notes of elegance and coquetry.
-This is quite in the singer’s spirit and corresponds to her very feminine and original style of performance.
+This is quite in the singer’s spirit and aligns with her very feminine and original performance style.
 The red hue of the letters adds a romantic color to the sign.

 Meaning and History

-The typeface resembles the old-fashioned Rospi Retro, inspired by the Polish magazine Tygodnik Ilustrowany from 1933.
+The typeface resembles the old-fashioned Rospi Retro, inspired by the 1933 Polish magazine Tygodnik Ilustrowany.
 There are similarities with the typefaces Rainbow (from Hawaiian Tropic) and Steelfish (from Ray Larabie).
-They are united by narrow and vertically elongated sans serif letters.
+They are united by narrow and vertically elongated sans-serif letters.

 The sixth studio album (2019’s Norman Fucking Rockwell) uses the acronym “LDR” instead of the pop star’s pseudonym.
 The symbols are arranged vertically, one below the other.
-The font is similar to a comic and echoes the cartoon explosion in the upper left corner of the cover.
+The font resembles a comic and echoes the cartoon explosion in the upper-left corner of the cover.
 The letters are white with a thin red outline.

 What is Lana Del Rey?

 Lana Del Rey is the stage name of American singer Elizabeth Woolridge Grant, who began her career while still in college.
-She gained fame for her unique style, which combines elements of indie rock, pop music, and electronic music.
+She gained fame for her unique style, which blends elements of indie rock, pop, and electronic music.
 Her song lyrics focus on themes of nostalgia, loneliness, and love.
 The artist has released several popular albums, including “Lust for Life,” “Honeymoon,” and “Ultraviolence.”

 2011 – 2012 and 2015 – 2019